-This enables the Racelogic Bluetooth start/stop logging switch (RLACS224) to be used to initiate and stop a recording once paired with the HD2.
+This enables the Racelogic Bluetooth to start/stop logging switch (RLACS224) to be used to initiate and stop a recording once paired with the HD2.
 Further information on the operation of this switch can be found here.

-This menu enables the VBOX Video HD2 HDMI variant (V6) to stream real time video and audio from the HD2 to an HDMI compatible monitor, recorder or streaming device.
+This menu enables the VBOX Video HD2 HDMI variant (V6) to stream real-time video and audio from the HD2 to an HDMI-compatible monitor, recorder or streaming device.

 The dropdown menu allows you to choose to output from Camera 1 (without graphics), Camera 2 (without graphics) or Camera 1 and 2 (with graphics).

 When the VBOX Video HD2 is logging data, the REC LED will illuminate solid Blue, changing to flashing Blue if a file is being closed.